pnhowe/t3kton.github.io.src/source/contractor/TryIt_source.rst

 and build the resources, the make in the resources can take a while, you may want to replace the 2 of the `-j2` with the number of cores you are using::

-  for i in contractor contractor_plugins resources; do cd $i && make -j2 respkg && mv *.respkg .. && cd ..; done
+  for i in contractor_plugins resources; do cd $i && make -j2 respkg && mv *.respkg .. && cd ..; done

 now to install the python, NOTE the Makefile will call './setup.py install' for you::